robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    docker build --tag hellodotnet:0.2 .
    ```

-   This builds the Dockerfile into an image, and tags the image with a descriptive name and version.
+   This builds the Dockerfile into an image, and tags the last stage's image with a descriptive name and version.

 2. After it finishes, inspect the list of images you've built: